RonAaron61/smart_trashbin/README.md

-# smart_trashcan
+# smart_trashbin

-making a "smart trashcan" dan can automatically open if there's hand near by or if you kick/knock the trash can, also it can detect if the trashcan is still empty or almost full via Blynk IoT app
+making a "smart trashbin" that can automatically open if there's hand near by or if you kick/knock the trash bin, also it can detect if the trashcan is still empty or almost full via Blynk IoT app

 Component used:
 - Wemos D1 mini